Content

 Introduction and Background

-In Taranaki, the Covid-19 Regional Recovery Plan aimed to integrate a range of developments, including iwi-led initiatives throughout all three districts.
-The RLG, consisting of the Taranaki Mayoral Forum representing civic leadership in the region's four Councils, Taranaki Iwi Chairs, Regional Public Service Commissioners, and other community leaders, oversaw the development of this recovery plan.
-In the process of this recovery planning, it became evident that housing presented a pressing issue in the region.
+Post-COVID-19 Regional Recovery Planning in Taranaki aimed to integrate a range of developments throughout all three districts.
+The Regional Leadership Group (RLG), made up of Taranaki's Mayoral Forum, Iwi Chairs, Regional Public Service Commissioners, and community leaders, oversaw this recovery planning.
+During this process, it became evident that housing presented a pressing issue in the region.

 Why is a Regional Housing Strategy Important?